avigewirtz/avigewirtz.github.io-/make/background.md

 <figure><img src="../.gitbook/assets/Group 132.png" alt=""><figcaption></figcaption></figure>

 In this graph, the nodes represent files, which (when applicable) are annotated with the commands to build them.
 The arrows represent dependencies.
 If file A points to file B, then A directly depends on B, meaning changes to B require A to be rebuilt.
-If A points to B and B points to C, then A is indirectly (or transitively) dependent on C. The distinction will become clear when we discuss makefiles.
+If A points to B and B points to C, then A is indirectly (or transitively) dependent on C. A change to C requires B to be rebuilt, which in turn requires A to be rebuilt.
+The practical distinction between direct and indirect dependencies will become more apparent when we discuss Makefiles.

 Notice the relationship between object files and header files.
 Multiple object files can depend on a single header file (e.g., `a.o` and `b.o` both depend on `x.h`), and an object file can depend on multiple header files (e.g., `b.o` depends on both `x.h` and `y.h`).
 While such relationships are possible for C files, in practice they're rare.
 Typically, there is a one-to-one relationship between object files and C files, as is the case in our graph.